JonathanLorand/kaleido/_notes/Interbeing.md

 ---
 ---

-A word for the state of being of any entity that incoporates the belief that everything in existence is intimately connected and enmeshed together in myriad, mysterious ways.
+A word for the state of being, of any entity, that incoporates the belief that everything in existence is intimately connected and enmeshed together in myriad, mysterious ways.